Quick Ratio Definition

 One thing to keep in mind when comparing quick ratios, is that companies across different sectors will have different standards for their quick ratios.
 For example, the quick ratio for a company like Apple, with little inventory, will be far different than a quick ratio for a company like Walmart, which always has a vast amount of inventory on hand as part of their business model.

 To see this in practice, consider the quick ratios of Apple (AAPL) and Walmart (WMT.)
-Walmart is an extremely inventory-heavy business with highly liquid stock.
-This means that Walmart can sell its inventory in the near term, for close to book value.
+Similar to the grocery store example, Walmart is an extremely inventory-heavy business with highly liquid stock (i.e., Walmart can sell its inventory in the near term, for close to book value.)

 Looking at the chart below, it’s clear that the quick ratio formula penalizes such companies.
 Although Walmart’s current ratio, including inventories, is in the 0.8-0.9 range, its quick ratio is 40 to 50 points lower.

-In addition, a company like Apple that has been extremely successful in building up its cash positions and current assets will have an increasing quick ratio over time.
-Apple’s strong revenue growth and high margins have clearly enabled an extremely strong liquidity moat.
+In addition, a company like Apple that has been extremely successful and building up its cash positions and current assets will have an increasing quick ratio throughout the years.
+Obviously with the stock price performance, this company has built an extremely strong liquidity moat around it.

 It is important to note that the quick ratio is only one measure of a company’s financial health.
 Things like opening a new plant or ordering a large batch of materials (which indicate strong expected demand) are going to register as liabilities first.
 The profits from business expansion only appear as balance sheet assets many years down the line.

 All these risk points state essentially the same fact.
 When assessing the financial health of a corporation, no ratio – quick or otherwise – can perfectly replace a detailed look into the data.